nheegen/RaspberryPiMidiClock/README.md

 # Raspberry Pi MIDI Clock Master

-A MIDI clock master application for Raspberry Pi 3 Model B with Sense HAT and ESI MidiMate eX USB MIDI interface.
+A MIDI clock master application for Raspberry Pi 3 Model B with Sense HAT and USB MIDI interface.
+Optimized for ESI MidiMate eX but works with any USB MIDI device.

 ## Features